Upeshka De Silva

 De Silva's second WSOP bracelet came in a $3,000 No Limit Hold'em Shootout event in 2017.
 He added a third bracelet in an online event on WSOP.com in 2019.
-De Silva had made five WSOP final tables and cashed 49 times for $1,613,000 prior to the 2020 Main Event.
+De Silva had made five WSOP final tables and cashed 49 times for $1,613,000 before the 2020 Main Event.

-De Silva made the final table of the 2020 Main Event, the first portion of which was held on WSOP.com, in eighth chip position.
+De Silva made the final table of the 2020 WSOP Main Event, the first portion of which was held on WSOP.com, in eighth chip position.
 The day before the final table, however, he tested positive for COVID-19 and was disqualified, being awarded ninth place.